dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-cloud-ide/git-commit-signing.md

 ## Considerations

 - The keypair is not tied to any specific account - it exists at the user level.
-There is a 1:1 relationship between user and keypair.
-The same key will be used for signing commits on any accounts the user is a member of
+There is a 1:1 relationship between the user and keypair.
+The same key will be used for signing commits on any accounts the user is a member of.
-- In order for commit’s to be marked as verified, the user’s dbt cloud email address must be a verified email address within their git provider
+- In order for your Git commits to be marked as "verified", your dbt Cloud email address must be a verified email address with your Git provider.